DHARPA-Project/kiara/docs/usage.md

 ### display details about a module type

-Display information about a modules, like description, configuration schema, source code (in case of a core-module) or processing stages (in case of pipeline modules).
+Display information about a modules, like description, configuration schema, source code (in case of a core-module).

+#### for a core module

+{{ cli("kiara", "module", "describe-type", "and") }}

+#### for a pipeline module

 {{ cli("kiara", "module", "describe-type", "nand") }}

+### describe the characteristics of an instantiated module (core)

-In this context, a pipeline-step is a module that was instantiated with some optional module configuration.
+In this context, an instantiated module is a module that was created with some optional configuration.
 It is necessary to know whether/what configuration is used, because that can change characteristics like available input/output fields and their schemas, which is why this gets it's own command section.

-### describe the characteristics of an instantiated module
+#### for a core module

+{{ cli("kiara", "module", "describe", "--module-type", "and") }}

+!!! note
+This command also can take module configuration, in different forms.
+This will be documented in the future.

+#### for a pipeline module

 {{ cli("kiara", "module", "describe", "--module-type", "nand") }}